Tutor Handbook

 Remember: Never “bad mouth” instructors or agree with students who are doing so; it can spread to other students like a disease.
 Also, remember that anything you say about the instructor will get back to that instructor, which will reflect negatively on you and on the Learning Center.
 Always behave in a professional manner.

 Please note: You have support.
 Coordinators and staff are here to help you.
-When you are faced with a difficult tutoring situation, immediately contact your Coordinator.
+When you are faced with a difficult tutoring situation, immediately contact a Coordinator.

 greattutors